 Most important, if you decide not to hire someone based on something you saw on social media, document the information used.
 "If you're asked to defend a decision, you want to be able to access the post that made the difference," says King.
 So, take a screen shot of anything you rely on in making your hiring decisions.

 "My bottom line," avers Yazbak, "is nothing replaces clear job descriptions, good interview questions, and due diligence to get at a candidate's qualification in terms of skill and fit.
 They are the core pieces of your comprehensive recruitment strategy.
 Social media offers a set of tools to support this strategy."

-Dave Moore is a freelance writer who specializes in writing about business, nonprofits, and higher education.
-He can be reached at [email protected].
+We'd like to thank freelance writer David Moore for his help in writing this article.
+David specializes in writing about business, nonprofits, and higher education and can be reached at [email protected].